ᐅ Menopause (HRT) Initiation Service

 Have a question?
 We're here to help

-Can I change brand of treatment after initiation?
+Can I change brand / type of treatment after initiation?

 Yes.
 It’s very common to adjust treatment after starting HRT.
 Different brands, doses and delivery methods (such as patches, tablets or gels) can suit people differently.
 At your 3-month review, your clinician will check how you’re getting on, whether your symptoms have improved and whether you’re experiencing any side-effects.